nirunif/pomodoro-timer/README.md

 # 🎵 Pomopop – A Pomodoro Timer with To-Do List 📻💖

-**Pomopop** is a stylish Pomodoro timer with a built-in to-do list, designed with a retro radio aesthetic and a pink-themed UI.
+A stylish Pomodoro timer with a built-in to-do list, designed with a retro radio aesthetic and a pink-themed UI.
 Stay focused, manage tasks efficiently, and work in productive intervals with this visually appealing productivity tool!

 [🔗 Live Demo](https://nirunif.github.io/pomodoro-timer/)